 We rely upon a combination of patents, patent applications, trade secret protection and confidentiality agreements to protect the intellectual property related to our technologies.
 Any involuntary disclosure to or misappropriation by third parties of this proprietary information could enable competitors to quickly duplicate or surpass our technological achievements, thus eroding our competitive position in our market.
 The status of patents in the biotechnology and pharmaceutical field involves complex legal and scientific questions and is very uncertain.
-As of June 30, 2017, we or one of our wholly-owned subsidiaries owned 449 issued United States patents and 1,903 granted foreign patents, as well as additional pending United States and foreign patent applications.
+As of September 30, 2017, we or one of our wholly-owned subsidiaries owned 454 issued United States patents and 1,928 granted foreign patents, as well as additional pending United States and foreign patent applications.
 Our patent applications may be challenged or fail to result in issued patents and our existing or future patents may be invalidated or be too narrow to prevent third parties from developing or designing around these patents.
 If the sufficiency of the breadth or strength of protection provided by our patents with respect to a product candidate is threatened, it could dissuade companies from collaborating with us to develop product candidates and threaten our ability to commercialize products.
 Further, if we encounter delays in our clinical trials or in obtaining regulatory approval of our product candidates, the patent lives of the related product candidates would be reduced.

 In addition, we rely on trade secret protection and confidentiality agreements to protect proprietary know-how that is not patentable, for processes for which patents are difficult to enforce and for any other elements of our drug discovery and development processes that involve proprietary know-how, information and technology that is not covered by patent applications.
-Although we require our employees, consultants, advisors and any third parties who have access to our proprietary know-how, information and technology will not be disclosed or that competitors will not otherwise gain access to our trade secrets or independently develop substantially equivalent information and technology.
+Although we require our employees, consultants, advisors and any third parties who have access to our proprietary know-how, information and technology to enter into confidentiality agreements, we cannot be certain that this know-how, information and technology will not be misappropriated, disclosed or used for unauthorized purposes or that competitors will not otherwise gain access to our trade secrets or independently develop substantially equivalent information and techniques.
 Further, the laws of some foreign countries do not protect proprietary rights to the same extent as the laws of the United States.
 As a result, we may encounter significant problems in protecting and defending our intellectual property both in the United States and abroad.
 If we are unable to prevent material disclosure of the intellectual property related to our technologies to third parties, we will not be able to establish or, if established, maintain a competitive advantage in our market, which could materially adversely affect our business, financial condition and results of operations, which could cause the price of our securities to fall.